saf-dmitry/taskpaper-mode/README.md

 # About This Manual

 This manual explains installation, usage, and basic customization of TaskPaper mode package.
-For more advanced customization, hacking and scripting see the [Scripting Guide][tp-mode-scripting-guide].
+For more advanced customization, hacking and scripting see the [Scripting Guide][scripting-guide].

 You can also use Emacs' help commands to access the usual built-in documentation.
 Documentation strings to each function are available via `C-h f` (`describe-function`), individual key bindings can be investigated with `C-h k` (`describe-key`), and a complete list of key bindings is available using `C-h m` (`describe-mode`).